dsavg/capstone-data-engineering-project/README.md

     Save the `Access key ID` and `Secret access key` to use in Airflow later.
 * Create an S3 bucket named `reddit-project-data`.
-* Create a Redshift cluster on AWS, which it publicly accessible and enhanced VPC routing.
+* Create a Redshift cluster on AWS, which is publicly accessible and has enhanced VPC routing.

 ### 3.2.
 Reddit API
-Follow the [How to Use the Reddit API in Python](https://towardsdatascience.com/how-to-use-the-reddit-api-in-python-5e05ddfd1e5c) post to set up your credentials for the Reddit API.
-Ones you've done that, you will need the save the
+Following the steps in [How to Use the Reddit API in Python](https://towardsdatascience.com/how-to-use-the-reddit-api-in-python-5e05ddfd1e5c) medium post, set up your credentials for the Reddit API.
+Ones you've done that, you will need the keep the following information to use in Airflow later.
 * `client_id`
 * `client_secret`
 * `password`
 * `user_agent`
 * `username`

-to use it in Airflow later.

 ### 3.3.
 Airflow (v2.3.0)
 Follow the [How to Run Airflow Locally With Docker](https://towardsdatascience.com/run-airflow-docker-1b83a57616fb) to start running your Airflow locally.
 Attached steps bellow,